novel-zlood/novel-zlood.github.io/source/_posts/ttarc/ttarc-34.md

 "Haha, it's too early to talk about success.
 We're just getting started.
 How about you, Elder?
 Are you getting enough work these days?"

-Shin Elder, who had just emptied his glass, replied.
+old man Shin, who had just emptied his glass, replied.

 "Well, more or less.
 It's not like the old days.
 These days, many places mass-produce metal goods, so the orders for farming tools have dropped a lot.
 The factory-made quality has also improved.
 But I'm doing okay.
 Recently, there's been an increase in orders for making large nails for construction companies."